microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/subscription-update.md

 **chatMessage** subscriptions with application permissions include resource data, and require [encryption](/graph/webhooks-with-resource-data).
 Subscription creation will fail if [encryptionCertificate](../resources/subscription.md) is not specified.
 Before creating a **chatMessage** subscription, you must request access.
 For details, see [Protected APIs in Microsoft Teams](/graph/teams-protected-apis).

 > **Note:** `/teams/allMessages` and `/chats/allMessages` are currently in preview.
 During the preview, you may use this API without fees, subject to the [Microsoft APIs Terms of Use](https://docs.microsoft.com/legal/microsoft-apis/terms-of-use?context=graph/context).
 However, users of apps that use the API might be required to have subscriptions to specific Microsoft 365 offerings.
-Upon general availability, Microsoft may require you or your customers to pay additional fees based on the amount of data accessed through the API.
+Upon general availability, Microsoft may require you or your customers to pay additional fees based on the amount of data accessed through the API. !!!
+TODO !!! add licensing requirement.

 ### driveItem